open-feature/flagd/flagd-proxy/README.md

 kubectl apply -f ./config/deployments/flagd-proxy
 ```

-Once the flagd-proxy has been deployed any flagd instance subscribe to flag changes using the grpc sync, providing the target resource uri using the `selector` configuration field.
+Once the flagd-proxy has been deployed, any flagd instances subscribe to flag changes using the grpc sync, providing the target resource uri using the `selector` configuration field.

 ```yaml
 apiVersion: v1